EBISPOT/gwas-sumstats-service/README.md

 This handles the uploaded summary statistics files, validates them, reports errors to the deposition app and puts valid files in the queue for sumstats file harmonisation and HDF5 loading.

+- There is a Flask app handling `POST` and `GET` requests via the endpoints below.
+Celery worker(s) perform the validation tasks in the background.
+They can work from anywhere the app is installed and can see the RabbitMQ queue.

 ## Local installation

 - Requires: [RabbitMQ](https://www.rabbitmq.com/) and Python 3.6